-Cardi B Admits She Wasn’t A Fan Of ‘WAP’ Raunchy Hook
+Cardi B Admits She Wasn’t A Fan Of The Raunchy Hook In Hit Song ‘WAP’

-Cardi B has recently revealed that she was never a big fan of the hook to her famously raunchy song, “WAP,” featuring Megan Thee Stallion.
+Cardi B recently revealed that she was never a big fan of the hook to her famously raunchy song with Megan Thee Stallion, “WAP.”

 Talking to Vevo for its Footnotes YouTube series, the rapper explained how the explicit acronym (Wet A** P*ssy) came to existence.
-First, she said that she had recorded several versions of the hook, before finally deciding on the version fans are familiar with.
+First, she said that she had recorded several versions of the chorus before finally deciding on the version fans are familiar with.

 “I started playing around again with the hook and I was like, ‘you know what?
 I’m just gonna keep it like that,” she said.